Agvantibo/yad/README.md

 ### Messes with you and your files in a non-destructive way.
 Small malicious-ish application to prank people with.
 Name derived from Russian for poison (яд), because why not

+The application is controlled by the following environment variables